BettaibiMedAli/Mobile-Store-App/README.md

-# Dali's Mobile Store
+# PhoneSpot

-Welcome to Dali's Mobile Store!
+Welcome to PhoneSpot!
 This is a web application designed to showcase a variety of mobile devices, allowing users to browse, add to cart, and purchase items seamlessly.
 The app utilizes Spring Boot for the backend and Thymeleaf for the frontend.

 ## Features